How to Encourage Birds to Visit Your Garden

-Birds are an essential part of the garden, helping with pest control as they snap up aphids, caterpillars, grubs and other insect pests.
-But in the winter food can be scarce.
-Regular feeding will encourage birds to keep coming back to your garden, so they’ll be around during the growing season to help keep pests in check.
+Birds are an essential part of the garden, helping with pest control as they snap up aphids, caterpillars, grubs, and other insect pests.
+But winter can be tough for our feathered friends.
+Give birds a tasty, nutritious treat and discover other ways to encourage birds to keep returning to your garden.

-Birds also enjoy proprietary birdseed mixtures, unsalted peanuts and dried mealworms.
+Birds often enjoy proprietary birdseed mixtures, unsalted peanuts, and dried mealworms.
 They’ll also eat leftover cooked rice or potatoes, unsalted bacon rind, cooked or raw pastry, and stale or hard mild cheese.

 Some birds will eat tree fruits such as apples and pears—a great way to use up blemished fruits.
 Hang them from a tree or chop them up and scatter them on the ground for ground-feeding birds.

 Bird cakes are very easy to make.
 Mix dried ingredients such as crushed, unsalted peanuts, sunflower seeds, grains, mealworms, and dried fruit together in a bowl.
 Melt some animal fat, or coconut oil for a vegetarian alternative, then pour the fat into the bowl.
 Mix one part fat to two parts dried ingredients.

 The fat mixture can then be used to fill a variety of molds.
 For instance, spike a hole into the base of an old yogurt pot then thread a piece of string through.
 Make a knot to secure the string to the bottom of the pot, then tie on a stick to serve as a perch below the pot.
 Pour the pot with the fat mixture and leave it to set.

 Pinecones also make good bird feeders.
 Tie string to the base then smear the cone with the part-set mixture.
 Or pour the bird food mixture into a flexible container to make a loaf of bird cake.
 Once it has set, remove the bird cake and put it into a wire cage bird feeder to hang up.